Italy Things to Do Where to Eat

 Where to Eat in Florence - RivaReno

 My second favorite gelato is Perche no!
 We loved it so much we went 2 days in a row during our first trip, and then a third time on our food tour with Romi the Foodie this year, who explained that they partner with specific local farms to get the best fruit and ingredients.
 While the gelato here is not stored in covered containers, they have a constant line so they gelato stays nice and creamy, and they have more creative flavors besides the standard Italian ones.
 For really good traditional gelato, check out Vivoli as it’s Florence’s oldest gelataria.
+While we didn’t try it, they are also famous for their now viral affogato.

 Visit some of the World’s Best Museums